Climate and forest protection in Gorontalo

 Tarsier - photo: Solvin Zankl

 The project of NABU and Burung Indonesia buildt on the foundations that were laid by investments of Vogelbescherming Nederland (VBN) and Burung Indonesia.
-Burung Indonesia, along with RSPB and BirdLife International, is member of the BirdLife Consortium that established Harapan Rainforest where NABU since 2009 has been successfully implementing another ICI funded project in collaboration with the consortium.
+Burung Indonesia, along with RSPB and BirdLife International, is a member of the BirdLife Consortium that established Harapan Rainforest, where NABU has been successfully implementing another IKI-funded project in collaboration with the consortium since 2009.
 Harapan Rainforest is the first Ecosystem Restoration Concession (ERC) in Indonesia.
 The concessions were introduced in Indonesia by law in 2004.
 They forbid all clearing and the conversion of forest area to agriculturally used land.
 At the same time, they require the holder to protect and restore the forest ecosystem.
 Prior to their introduction, forest licenses in Indonesia had been granted only for timber extraction.

-Now, Gorontalo provides a further chance to protect one of earth’s most species-rich forests and its rare inhabitants, and at the same time make an important contribution to climate protection.
-The main aim in Gorontalo is to promote sustainable management of natural resources as well as to preserve the endangered tropical forest areas as carbon sinks and in order to conserve their unique biodiversity.
-Furthermore the project aims to benefit livelihood of the local communities.
+The project in Gorontalo helped to protect one of earth’s most species-rich forests and its rare inhabitants, and at the same time make an important contribution to climate protection.
+It promoted the sustainable management of natural resources and the preservation of the endangered tropical forest areas as carbon sinks and as havens of unique biodiversity.
+Furthermore, the project worked to benefit the livelihoods of local communities.

 Project funding through the International Climate Initiative

-The project is supported by the International Climate Initiative (IKI) of the Federal Ministry for the Environment, Nature Conservation and Nuclear Safety (BMU).
-Since 2008, the International Climate Initiative has been financing climate and biodiversity projects in developing and newly industrialising countries, as well as in countries in transition.
-Based on a decision taken by the German parliament (Bundestag), a sum of at least 120 million euros is available for use by the initiative annually.
+The project was supported by the International Climate Initiative (IKI) of the Federal Ministry for the Environment, Nature Conservation and Nuclear Safety (BMU).
+Since 2008, the Initiative has been financing climate and biodiversity projects in developing and newly industrialising countries, as well as in countries in transition.
 The IKI is a key element of Germany’s climate financing and the funding commitments in the framework of the Convention on Biological Diversity.
 The Initiative places clear emphasis on climate change mitigation, adaption to the impacts of climate change and the protection of biological diversity.

 related topics